sailshq/nedb/README.md

 # @sailshq/nedb

->A fork of nedb 1.8.0 with upgraded dependencies from the Sails core team.
+>A fork of nedb 1.8.0 with upgraded dependencies maintained by the Sails core team.
+This fork is intended for use in a development enviornement only, and vulnerabilities that affect a development environment will be patched.

 <img src="http://i.imgur.com/9O1xHFb.png" style="width: 25%; height: 25%; float: left;">